Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Sup-analytic singularities

-Now we proceed toward showing that Conjecture~\ref{dem} holds for sup-analytic singularities.
-We first recall the following results from \cite{R13a}.
+Now we proceed toward showing that Demailly's strong continuity holds for sup-analytic singularities.
+We first recall the following results from \cite{R13}.
 Let $\vp \in W_0$.
-Let $(\vp_m)_{m \ge 1}$ be the Demailly approximation of $\vp$ (cf. \cite{D11}).
+Let $(\vp_m)_{m \ge 1}$ be the Demailly approximation of $\vp$ (cf. Definition~\ref{5psh}).
 Recall from \eqref{greeni} that the Green function of $\vp$ on $D$ is denoted by $G_\vp$.
 In particular, $G_{\vp_m}$ is the Green function of $\vp_m$.

 \begin{proposition} {\rm \cite[Prop.
 4.1, 4.3, Thm.
-4.7]{R13a}} Assume $\vp \in MW_0$.
+4.7]{R13}} Assume $\vp \in MW_0$.
 Then \begin{enumerate} \item $G_{\vp_{m!}}$ decreases as $m\to \infty$ to the function $\tilde{G}_\vp:= \inf_m G_{\vp_m}\in \PSH^-(D)$, plurisubharmonic in $D$ and maximal in $D\setminus\{0\}$. \item $L_n(G_{\vp_{m!}})$ increases as $m\to \infty$ to $L_n(\tilde{G}_\vp)= \sup_m L_n(G_{\vp_m})$.

 \item $\tilde{G}_\vp\ge G_\vp$.

 \item $\tilde{G}_\vp= G_\vp$ if and only if $L_n(\tilde{G}_\vp)= L_n(G_\vp)$.

 \item $L_n(\tilde{G}_\vp)= L_n(G_\vp)$ if and only if there exists a sequence $\psi_j\in \PSH(D)$ with analytic singularities such that $\psi_j\ge \vp$ and $L_n(\psi_j)\to L_n(\vp)$.